tharumbun/astro-paper/src/content/blog/arc-browser.md

 Two things I like about Arc.
 First, its super minimalistic user interface (distraction free in a world of digital distractions).
 And annoying ads.
 It comes with my a built-in ad-blocking feature.

 Anyway, have you ever heard of Netscape Navigator?

+I recommend that you check it out: [https://arc.net/](https://arc.net/).